 The challenge of 31 short stories was born from the desire to improve writing, create positive habits, and build a backlist.
 It has since grown into a challenge that occurs twice a year.
 Writers come together to create a short story each day, each week, or what they believe they can achieve in the month they are challenging themselves to accomplish the goal.

-In January 2021 a network of Twitch Streamers, many of which you’ll see featured here on the site, streamed as part of the event.
+A network of Twitch Streamers, many of which you’ll see featured here on the site, streamed as part of the event.
 As streamers reached more people, the event has grown.

 Why would someone want to build their backlist, practice writing, and hone the skill of writing a short story?